Menu

 What Types of Brain Injuries Can Children Suffer?

-A child can suffer different types of brain injuries with varying degrees of severity.
-It is extremely important to know the differences in these injuries – even the mildest of head injuries can cause long-term disabilities in children.
+Children can suffer different types of brain injuries with varying degrees of severity.
+It is extremely important to know the differences between these injuries—even the mildest head injuries can cause long-term disabilities in children.
 To recognize the different types of brain injuries, we need to understand what a brain injury is.

 Concussion